Register for next week’s Pitches & Pitchers session – TechCrunch

 Pitchers & Pitches — part pitch-off, part masterclass — features startups (all exhibitors in Digital Startup Alley during Disrupt 2020) delivering their best 60-second pitch to a panel of judges.
 The panel for this session consists of two TechCrunch editors — Jordan Crook and Kirsten Korosec — and two VCs — Matthew Hartman of Betaworks Ventures and Dayna Grayson of Construct Capital.

 The panel will critique each presentation, offer advice and suggest ways to forge a pitch for the ages.
-Take their tips, adapt them your specific situation and get ready super charge your elevator pitch.
+Take their tips, adapt them your specific situation and get ready to super charge your elevator pitch.

 Note: The Pitchers & Pitches webinar series is free and open to all, but only companies that purchased a Disrupt Digital Startup Alley Package are eligible to pitch.
 We randomly chose these startups to compete on July 1st: